OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 > - Articles that apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.) appear under [Office Add-ins guidance](../overview/index.md) in the TOC.
 >
 > - Articles that apply to only one type of Office Add-in appear within the corresponding host-specific section of the TOC (for example, [Excel add-ins](../excel/index.md)).
+>

-For any type of add-in that you build, you'll use information in the [Office Add-ins guidance](../overview/index.md) section of this documentation, along with information in the host-specific section that corresponds to the type of add-in you're building.
+> For any type of add-in that you build, you'll use information in the [Office Add-ins guidance](../overview/index.md) section of this documentation, along with information in the host-specific section that corresponds to the type of add-in you're building (for example, [Excel add-ins](../excel/index.md)).

 #### Common guidance